learn-co-curriculum/react-hooks-react-router-code-along/README.md

 You'll also want to add `NavBar` to your `About` and `Login` components.

 (Does this seem inefficient?
 Not very DRY?
-Don't worry - we'll look at a more efficient way to include a `NavBar` throughout your app in future lessons!)
+Don't worry — we'll look at a more efficient way to include a `NavBar` throughout your app in future lessons!)

-Load up the browser again and you should see beautiful blue NavLinks that load up the desired components.
+Load up the browser again and you should see beautiful blue `NavLink`s that load up the desired components.

 ### Dynamic Routes and URL Params